-- Candidates must have a Master's degree or equivalent in philosophy or a related field, and a background in the history of philosophy (major ancient and medieval thinkers, Cartesianism, British empiricism and classical German philosophy) and in logic (propositional and predicate).
+- Candidates must have a Master's degree or equivalent in philosophy or a related field, and a background in the history of philosophy and in logic.
 Applicants who haven't earned an MA degree yet should submit documentation indicating that they will earn their degree by the time of enrolling in the program

 - Proficiency in English.
-Applicants whose first language is not English must submit standardized English language test scores, e.g., the Test of English as a Foreign Language (TOEFL), but applicants with a degree from a program taught in English may request exemption.
+Applicants whose first language is not English normally submit standardized English language test scores, e.g., the Test of English as a Foreign Language (TOEFL), but applicants with a degree from a program taught in English may request exemption.

 - Submission of the general CEU application form with its appendices, including the specific departmental requirements